openstack/openstack-ansible/doc/source/install-guide/app-plumgrid.rst

 external networks (Internet), bare-metal servers or network service appliances.
-In addition to the Management and Fabric networks required by PLUMgrid nodes, Gateways require dedicated external interfaces referred to as gateway_devs in the confgiuration files.
+In addition to the Management and Fabric networks required by PLUMgrid nodes, Gateways require dedicated external interfaces referred to as gateway_devs in the configuration files.

 #.
 To add Gateways Hosts, add a ``gateway_hosts`` section to
    ``/etc/openstack_deploy/openstack_user_config.yml`` as shown below: